 On January 5, 2021, Weir Farm National Historic Site was redesignated as Weir Farm National Historical Park.

-Weir Farm NHP protects and shares the home of renowned art Impressionist, J. Alden Weir.
+Weir Farm NHP protects and shares the home of renowned art Impressionist, Julian Alden Weir.
 The historic park was created in 1990 and continues to host artists in residence.
 As a visitor, you can partake in the "Take Part in Art" program.

 From May through October, you can pick up a set of free-to-use art supplies from the visitor center porch to create your own masterpiece.
 You can find colored pencils, pastels, and paper are offered during visitor center hours (Wed-Sun), and watercolor paints are available on weekends.